ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 {{?RFC9334}} describes an architecture for attestation procedures.
-Using that architecture as a conceptual basis, Clients are RATS attesters that produce attestation evidence, and Attesters are RATS verififiers that appraise the validity of attestation evidence.
+Using that architecture as a conceptual basis, Clients are RATS attesters that produce attestation evidence, and Attesters are RATS verifiers that appraise the validity of attestation evidence.

 The type of attestation procedure is a deployment-specific option and outside